 16. Voltage Fluctuations Caused by Customer.
 Electric service must not be used in such a manner as to cause unusual fluctuations or disturbances to Cooperative’s system.
 Cooperative may require Customer, at his own expense, to install suitable apparatus which will reasonably limit such fluctuations.
 In the event the Customer is unable to limit such fluctuations or refuses to install the necessary equipment to limit such fluctuations, the Cooperative reserves the right to refuse service or discontinue service to that Customer.

 18. Standby and Resale Service.
-All purchased electric service (other than emergency or standby service) used on the premises of Customer shall be supplied exclusively by Cooperative, and Customer shall not, directly or indirectly, sell, sublet, assign, or otherwise dispose of the electric service or any part thereof.
+All purchased electric service used on the premises of Customer shall be supplied exclusively by Cooperative or self-generated by the Customer, and Customer shall not, directly or indirectly, sell, sublet, assign, or otherwise dispose of the electric service or any part thereof.
 Any Customer desiring to interconnect a generation source at/on his premises must comply with the Cooperative’s Interconnection Standards and sign any and all agreements as required by the Cooperative prior to interconnection.

 19. Notice of Trouble.
 Customer shall notify Cooperative immediately should the service be unsatisfactory for any reason, or should there be any defects, trouble, or accidents affecting the supply of electricity.
 Such notices, if verbal, should be confirmed in writing.

 20. Non-Standard Service.
 Customer shall pay the cost of any special installation necessary to meet his peculiar requirements for service at other than standard voltages, or for the supply of closer voltage regulation than required by standard practice.